-Even though group tutoring is less common in Learning Services than individual tutoring, some courses work better with small group situations.
+Even though group tutoring is less common in Learning Zone than individual tutoring, some courses work better with small group situations.
 Group tutoring is far more challenging; however, it can be very rewarding.
 The group setting, while manageable by a skilled tutor, is quite limiting in terms of the amount of individual attention that can be provided; this potential problem grows in relation to the size of the group being tutored.
 Some of the differences are outlined as follows:

 - Time allows the individual student to ask many questions.

 - Student is instructed at his/ her level and pace.

 - Student must actively participate in the session.Content is tailor-made to individual student needs.